lucasfernandes27/lucasfernandes27/README.md

 # LucasFernandes.readme
-Hi there, I'm Lucas 👋
+Hi there, I'm Lucas 🤙

-- I'm a Computer Science Student 👨‍💻
+- I'm a Computer Science Student 👨🏽‍💻
-- I live in Recife, Brazil 📍
+- I live in Recife, Brazil 🌎
-- I'm always open to learn a lot of things 🎯
+- I'm always on the lookout for new opportunities. 🔬

 <div align="center">
   <a href="[https://github.com/lucasfernandes27]">